“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 “Wh-!?… No way!”

-A pitter of footsteps race to the door, and it opens to reveal Shorts Minion, a piece of pocky hanging from his mouth and one of his weird virtual novel games on pause in the corner of his room.
+A pitter of footsteps race to the door, and it opens to reveal Shorts Minion, a piece of pocky hanging from his mouth and one of those weird virtual novel games on pause in the corner of his room.

 His maniac excitement locks onto the Order body pillow, as it’s the one visible from Chaos’ side.
 The little Shorts Minion seethes in abject disgust.

-“DAD THAT’S NOT THE ONE!”
+“Dad that’s NOT THE ONE!”

 Chaos turns aside with a gentle smile of fatherly concern, displaying the Knight Love pillow on the other side.